Dyar Miller: Playing career (1968–84)

 The Orioles invited Miller to spring training in 1975.
 With a hunch that it could be his last chance for a promotion to the Major Leagues, he "posted the best ERA" in the exhibition season.
 In spite of impressive showing, manager Earl Weaver informed him the Orioles had assigned him to start the season at Rochester.
 Miller responded with an angry outburst.
 However, Weaver was empathetic, later admitting to a Sporting News reporter that he "felt sorry for the guy" and that "he had earned the chance to pitch in the big leagues."
 The Orioles' attempts to trade him to a team that had room to allow him to pitch in the Major Leagues failed.
 When Miller returned to Rochester, he converted to pitch in relief.
 The change worked, as he posted a 2.20 ERA with five wins and seven saves in 19 appearances.
 He also allowed just 24 hits while striking out 38 in 41 IP, but walked 25.

 The Orioles finally called Miller up later that season and he made his MLB debut on June 9 against the Oakland Athletics, just two weeks after turning age 29.
 Dave Duncan was the opposing catcher that game as Miller took the loss.
 For the season, he appeared in 30 games, all in relief, compiling 46 1/3 IP with 33 SO and a 2.72 ERA.
 He was traded by the Orioles to the California Angels for Dick Drago on June 13, 1977.

 The Mets released Miller after the 1981 season.
 In Miller's seven Major League seasons, he pitched 465 1/3 innings in 251 total games, making one start, and compiling a 3.23 ERA with 22 saves.
 He also pitched 13 total seasons in the minor leagues.
 After his release from the Mets, Miller pitched three more years in the Cardinals organization with the Louisville Redbirds, where 1984 was his final season as a player.

+Miller also played winter baseball in the Mexican Pacific League for two seasons with the Mayos de Navojoa.